On meat eating

 I strongly disagree: where would the line be drawn if we let religion get away with an exception?

 There are a few limits to freedom of expression: it cannot be used to incite to hatred or violence, it cannot be used to deny proven historical crimes (such as the holocaust), promote racial discrimination, slander.
 Those few restrictions are well understood.
-Note that there is no restriction on denying facts, so climate change and evolution can still be freely disputed.
+Note that there is no restriction on denying facts, so climate change and evolution can still be freely disputed (or should that be?).